Guide: Responding to Negative and Positive Reviews

 February 14, 2019

 Good.
 Glowing.
 Negative.
 Unfair.
 Online reviews take on all shapes and sizes.
 But, regardless of their tone, replying to reviews benefits your business in a big way.
-Let’s look at why you should respond to reviews, the wins in responding and some examples of review responses done right, for negative and positive reviews.
+Let’s look at the why, the wins, and the how of review responses done right for both negative and positive reviews.

 Exceed customer expectations